 How upgrading to new technology creates problems

 Upgrading to a new technology involves more than the cost of buying new infrastructure such as computers, machines, and robots to help your firm’s operations.
 Sure, these are expensive, but other problems associated with upgrading your tech might represent an even bigger challenge to your business.
 For instance, I once consulted with the company that made the Country Music Awards.
 This glass company was a business handed down from father to son for many years, and a large number of its employees had worked for the business for decades.
 As a family business, many of these old-time employees were like family as the kids spent time hanging out at the business during holidays.
 When those kids became managers, they faced the prospect of firing this pseudo-family because they didn’t have the skills needed to adapt to new technology.
 They used old cardboard patterns to cut the stained glass used to create custom windows for churches and other clients.
-Switching to a Cad-Cam system that used computers to design and then cut out the glass shapes was more than employees in their 50s and 60s could manage.
+Switching to a Cad-Cam system that used computers to design and then cut out the glass shapes were more than employees in their 50s and 60s could manage.
 Asking them to retrain is like asking someone who only used a landline to upgrade instantly to an iPhone.
 The same goes for employees who still make hand-blown glass the way it was done for millennia.

 Another firm I did some consulting with did bite the bullet and upgraded to new technology, in this case, a computer linking the company with suppliers using an EDI (electronic data interchange) program to allow orders to automatically generate raw material orders from suppliers, schedule production and staffing, and even speed payment processing between the firms.
 This system is designed to reduce human error that’s inherent when orders are retyped several times for different departments and firms, speed the transmission of information, and coordinate activity.